 where $\varphi$ is the angle between the rotating axis and the dipole moments (see Fig.~\ref{fig:dipole_tuning}).
 The angular frequency $\Omega$ is set to be much smaller than the Larmor frequency so that the magnetic dipole moment adiabatically follows the direction of ${\bm B}$.
 When $\Omega$ is much larger than the trap frequency, the effective dipole interaction is time-averaged over $2\pi/\Omega$.
 Substituting $\hat{\bm d}={\bm B}/|{\bm B}|$ in Eq.~\eqref{eq:dipole_2body} and taking its time-average, we obtain the following effective interaction:

-The last factor in the right-hand side of~\eqref{eq:dipole_tuning} can take a value between $-1/2$ to $1$.
+The last factor on the right-hand side of Eq.~\eqref{eq:dipole_tuning} can take any value between $-1/2$ to $1$.
 Hence, one can change the sign of the dipole interaction as well as its strength by varying the angle $\varphi$.